Get a free audiologist consultation using the form below

 Pros

-• check They are larger than in the ear hearing aids, so they are often available with more advanced features, like bluetooth technology
+• They are larger than in the ear hearing aids, so they are often available with more advanced features, like bluetooth technology

-• check They are less fiddly than other hearing aid styles.
+• They are less fiddly than other hearing aid styles.
 That means you can use them more easily if you have a vision impairment or problems with your dexterity

-• check Many types come with rechargeable batteries, so you don’t have to worry about buying new batteries frequently.
+• Many types come with rechargeable batteries, so you don’t have to worry about buying new batteries frequently.
 And the batteries are larger, so they tend to last longer

-• check Earmolds for BTE hearing aids are custom-made to fit your ear size and shape, making them particularly suitable for children, who will need to have new earmolds as they grow
+• Earmolds for BTE hearing aids are custom-made to fit your ear size and shape, making them particularly suitable for children, who will need to have new earmolds as they grow

-• check Because the electronic components don’t go into your ear, they are less prone to dirt and wax, so they’re easier to keep clean
+• Because the electronic components don’t go into your ear, they are less prone to dirt and wax, so they’re easier to keep clean

-• check Many BTE hearing aids are small and discreet, tucking in behind your ear so they’re hardly noticeable
+• Many BTE hearing aids are small and discreet, tucking in behind your ear so they’re hardly noticeable

 Cons

-• close They block the entrance to the ear canal so they can make you feel like your ears are plugged
+• They block the entrance to the ear canal so they can make you feel like your ears are plugged

-• close The casing tucks behind the back of your ear so you might find them uncomfortable if you also wear glasses
+• The casing tucks behind the back of your ear so you might find them uncomfortable if you also wear glasses

 The cost of a BTE hearing aid will depend on several factors, including the brand, the features it includes, and how advanced its technology is.